roytang/blog/content/post/2006/07/nationals-qualifier-july-30-2006.md

 I have no idea what this deck is called.
 Basically relies on Godo, Bandit Warlord, Firemane Angel and Sunforger searches to win.
 I won game 1 due to my awesome weenies.
-Game 2 our life totals were 21-37 when the round ended&#8230;he had a Godo, an Angel, 2 Sunforgers and Tatsumasa out, but the board was locked by a single Azorius GM backed by around 17 lands.
+Game 2 our life totals were 21-37 when the round ended... he had a Godo, an Angel, 2 Sunforgers and Tatsumasa out, but the board was locked by a single Azorius GM backed by around 17 lands.
 Best play: he manages to draw a helix to hit my GM, and I had no cards left in hand.
 I cast Remand and draw a card.
 He casts the Helix again, the GM dies and he passes the turn.
-Then I show him the GM I drew from the Remand&#8230;
+Then I show him the GM I drew from the Remand...